 So what are the top dog DNA tests on the market?
 We’ve rounded up the three most popular, Wisdom Panel Insights Dog DNA Test, Embark Dog DNA Test and DNA My Dog.
 All of the tests mentioned use cheek swab samples that you take at home.

-- BREED IDENTIFICATION: With a simple cheek swab you can do at home, Wisdom Panel uses the most accurate breed identification method under patent today.
-Wisdom Panel tests for over 250 breeds types and...
+- DOG DNA BREED ANCESTRY TESTING KIT: With a simple cheek swab you can do at home, Wisdom Panel uses the most accurate & advanced breed identification method under patent.
+We test for over 250 breeds,...

 Mars Veterinary who produce Wisdom panel has a long history in the field of canine genetics.
 Their Dog DNA test results are well presented and easy to understand.
 What’s more, their extensive reference database provides excellent results for most dogs.